dpraczuk/rekrutacja-netstation/README.md

 ### Tests

-Test was written using React Testing Library and Jest.
+Tests was written using React Testing Library and Jest.